EmFor2001/EmFor2001/README.md

 ## Hi there, I'm Kuba 👋
-### Next.JS project is live!!!
-React-Native project going live in a week!!!

 I am 22 years old student of IT technologies (specialization: Front-end) at Wyższa Szkoła Bankowa in Gdańsk, currently working as front-end developer for small company Gr8Soft (since 01.2022).